blueskycircle/etl-pipeline-template/README.md

-# Data Quality Pipeline Project
+# Data Quality Pipeline Template

 This project template implements an ETL pipeline to fetch data from an API (OpenWeatherMap), perform data quality checks using SQL, load problem data into a table for inspection and load clean data into a different table for use in analysis.
 It forms a template for projects that need this functionality.